oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 ## Task 2: Register your database with Oracle Data Safe using the wizard

-For this lab, let's use the wizard to register your database.

-If you plan to register a database other than an ATP database for this workshop, please follow the registration instructions specific for your database type in the _Administering Oracle Data Safe_ guide.
+To register a database other than an ATP database for this workshop, please follow the registration instructions specific for your database type in the _Administering Oracle Data Safe_ guide.
 See the **Learn More** section at the bottom of this page.

 1. Click **Register Database via Wizard**.

     The **Overview** page is displayed.

-2. In the **Autonomous Databases** section, click **Start Wizard**.
+2. On the **Autonomous Databases** tile, click **Start Wizard**.

     The first page in the wizard called **Select Database** is displayed.